Wound and Hyperbaric Center

-The Wound Clinic is an interdisciplinary outpatient clinic where patients
+The Wound and Hyperbaric Center is an interdisciplinary outpatient clinic

-are treated for complicated, traumatic, or disease related wounds and
+where patients are treated for complicated, traumatic, or disease related

-swelling.
-We offer a variety of advanced techniques that can help you
+wounds and swelling.
+We offer a variety of advanced techniques that can

 Our staff includes physicians who are board certified in Wound Care and